 - 4.3.1 Officers must provide adequate instructions to respondents, outlining what is required (specification), in what format and by when.
 The Invitation to Quote should also define the award criteria, whether lowest cost or most economically advantageous quote (See 5.4.1).
 Officers are reminded that further instructions may be necessary depending on the nature of the contract.
-For example, specific insurances and equality requirements may be appropriate where the purpose of the contract is to supply services directly to the public. - 4.3.2 The officer responsible for the purchase may consult potential Suppliers prior to the issue of the Invitation to Quote in general terms about the nature, level and standard of the supply, contract packaging and other relevant matters provided this does not prejudice any potential Supplier. - 4.3.3 Written requests or quotes themselves can be sent and received in the form of an email or letter or via the In-Tend e tendering system.
+For example, specific insurances and equality requirements may be appropriate where the purpose of the contract is to supply services directly to the public. - 4.3.2 The officer responsible for the purchase may consult potential Suppliers prior to the issue of the Invitation to Quote in general terms about the nature, level and standard of the supply, contract packaging and other relevant matters provided this does not prejudice any potential Supplier. - 4.3.3 Quotations must be submitted through the In-Tend e-tendering system.
+If there is a reason why Intend cannot be used, this needs to be agreed with the Corporate Procurement Manager in advance of the procurement.
 A return date must be specified and adhered to.
-Where letter or email is used quotations must be opened and witnessed by another officer using a quotation receipt form found on the intranet under Staff Info/Procurement.
-When using In-Tend the receiving officer can open the returns as soon as the system makes them available, no quotation receipt form is needed. - 4.3.4 Suppliers must be given a minimum of 5 working days to respond to an invitation to quote, but they may require longer timescales if the contract is considered complex in any way.
+When using In-Tend the receiving officer can open the returns as soon as the system makes them available. - 4.3.4 Suppliers must be given a minimum of 5 working days to respond to an invitation to quote, but they may require longer timescales if the contract is considered complex in any way.